tholden/EST-NLSS/README.md

   A column vector of initial parameters.
 * `Options`
   A struct including some or all of the following fields:
+    * `AllowTailEvaluations` (default: `false`) Determines whether it is safe to use a potentially more efficient integration method which evaluates further into the tails of the distribution.
     * `CompileLikelihood` (default: `false`)
       Specifies whether to attempt to compile the likelihood.
 If true, this requires MATLAB version R2017a or later and MATLAB Coder.
     * `Data` (default: `[]`)